andres-sommariva/vzla-elections-2024/README.md

 ```

 It took ~22 minutes to process 25.066 QR codes in my old laptop (Intel® Core™ i5-3210M CPU @ 2.50GHz × 4),
-using the BoofCV reader, which was able to process successfully 92.65% of the images.
+using the BoofCV[^2] reader, which was able to process successfully 92.65% of the images.

 ## Other content in the repository